cstpalash/traffic-signal/README.md

-# 🚦 Traffic Signal Control System - Live Coding Exercise
+# 🚦 Marathahalli Junction Traffic Control - CFS India Manthan AI Challenge

 ## 📋 Overview

-Welcome to the **Traffic Signal Control System** live coding exercise!
-This is a challenging programming exercise where participants will implement a robust signaling system to prevent traffic conflicts and collisions at a busy intersection.
+Welcome to the **Marathahalli Junction Traffic Control System** - a live vive coding challenge inspired by one of Bangalore's most notorious traffic intersections!
+This exercise simulates the chaos and complexity of managing traffic at the infamous Marathahalli Signal, where thousands of IT professionals, buses, autos, and cars converge daily.

+### 🏙️ About Marathahalli Junction
+Marathahalli is the heart of Bangalore's IT corridor, connecting:
+- **Whitefield Road** → Leading to tech parks like ITPL, Prestige Tech Park
+- **Outer Ring Road** → Connecting Sarjapur, Electronic City, and Koramangala
+- **Varthur Road** → Route to Brookefield, Kundalahalli
+- **HAL Airport Road** → Connection to Bangalore Airport

+This junction handles **50,000+ vehicles daily** during peak hours, making it perfect for testing AI-powered traffic management!

 ### 🎯 Challenge Objective
-Implement an intelligent traffic signal control system that prevents vehicle collisions by managing signal conflicts in a **left-side driving** traffic simulation (following countries like India, UK, Australia).
+Build an **intelligent traffic signal control system** that can handle the complexity of Marathahalli Junction, preventing vehicle collisions while optimizing traffic flow for Bangalore's unique mix of vehicles: cars, buses, auto-rickshaws, and two-wheelers!

 ---